 - Online Storage and/or backup for important documents (ex: One Drive, iCloud, DropBox, Google Drive)

-- Additional Features – Internal or external webcam devise, built-in microphone or external headset, WiFi enabled internet
+- Additional Features – Internal or external webcam device, built-in microphone or external headset, WiFi enabled internet

 - Warranty – Pay close attention to your warranty coverage and accidental coverage for laptops is recommended.